 In recent years, JC has contributed approximately half of the museum’s overall budgeted income.
 Other sources of income include admissions, store sales, grants, and donations.

-The museum board of trustees meets on the second Thursday of each month at 3:00 p.m. at the museum.
+The museum board of trustees meets on the third Thursday of each month at 3:00 p.m. at the museum.
 The meetings are open to the public.
 Please contact Director Sylvia Bruner if you wish to be scheduled on the agenda.

 You can access our public meeting notes, documents, and records at our Google Drive archives here.

 If you would like to donate directly to support the projects and programs of the Jim Gatchell Memorial Museum, please consider donating to the museum’s restricted funds.